umeramalek/Lightcast-Project/README.md

  Lastly,
  ```
   Type 'ls' into your Gitbash or Terminal to see a list of items within the directory.
-If you have done the previous steps correctly then you should see a respository titled "mnifty".
+If you have done the previous steps correctly then you should see a respository titled "Lightcast-Project".
 Simply type in the shortcut to open it in your code editor of choice.
-Lastly, check the package.json file  to see the dependencies needed to run this.
-WIthin your terminal run: npm install.
  ```